InnerView-Ultrasound/aio-setup/README.md

 There are two ways to achieve this: The normal way is creating multiple VMs, installing AIO in [reverse proxy mode](./reverse-proxy.md) in each of them and having one reverse proxy in front of them that points to each VM (you also need to [use a different `TALK_PORT`](https://github.com/nextcloud/all-in-one#how-to-adjust-the-talk-port) for each of them).
 The second and more advanced way is creating multiple users on the server and using docker rootless for each of them in order to install multiple instances on the same server.

 ## Run multiple AIO instances on the same server inside their own virtual machines
 This guide will walk you through creating and configuring two Debian VMs (with "reverse proxy mode" Nextcloud AIO installed in each VM) behind one Caddy reverse proxy, all running on one physical host machine.
+Steps 1 through 3 will need to be repeated.
+Steps 4 through 7 only need to be completed once.

 Before starting, make sure your physical host machine has enough resources.
 A host machine with 8GB RAM and 100GB storage is sufficent for running two fairly minimal VMs, with 2GB RAM and 32GB storage allocated to each VM.
 This tutorial assumes you have these resources at the minimum.
 This is fine for just testing the setup, but you will probably want to allocate more resources to your VMs if you plan to use this for day-to-day use.